-The results of the advisory vote of our shareholders on the compensation of our named executive officers (commonly called the "say-on-pay" vote) at our 2020 Annual Meeting of Shareholders showed that more than 94% of our shareholders that voted approved the compensation of our named executive officers during 2019.
-Our Compensation Committee carefully evaluated and considered the results of this advisory vote.
-Aligned with the voting feedback of more than two-thirds of the shares voted, our Compensation Committee concluded that our shareholders generally supported our executive pay program and we did not make significant changes to our program for 2020.
-Our Compensation Committee expects to continue to consider the outcome of our "say on pay" votes and our stockholders' views when making future compensation decisions for our named executive officers.
+The results of the advisory vote of our shareholders on the compensation of our named executive officers (commonly called the "say-on-pay" vote) at our 2022 annual meeting of shareholders showed that approximately 98% of the votes cast "FOR" or "AGAINST" on the "say-on-pay" vote approved the compensation of our named executive officers during 2022.
+Our Compensation Committee carefully evaluated and considered the results of this advisory vote and concluded that our shareholders generally supported our executive compensation program and we did not make significant changes to our executive compensation program for 2022.
+Our Compensation Committee expects to continue to consider the outcome of our "say-on-pay" votes and our shareholders' views when making future compensation decisions for our named executive officers.